ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

     "n_gpu": 0,
   }

 The first section we need to specify is the architecture.
-For the sake of the example, we are using a linear network with fully connected layers which is receiving an array with shape :math:`64 \times 64` with :math:`4` different input channels and is giving as output the predicted value of the parameter for each sample:
+For the sake of the example, we are using a linear network with fully connected layers which is receiving an array with shape :math:`64 \times 64` with :math:`4` different input channels and is giving as output the predicted value of one parameter for each sample:

 .. code-block:: json